subdgtl/Monoceros/README.md

 TODO(jp): Generate HTML docs

-Over the course of multiple iterations (called observations), Wave Function Collapse gradually changes the state of Slots from non-deterministic (allowing multiple Modules) to deterministic (allowing exactly one Module).
+Over the course of multiple iterations (called observations) occuring internally inside the WFC Solver, Wave Function Collapse gradually changes the state of Slots from non-deterministic (allowing multiple Modules) to deterministic (allowing exactly one Module).
 This iterative process happens in the Solver component, where the Slots are observed based on pseudo-random numbers until either every Slot ends up in a deterministic state (success), or any Slot ends up in a contradictory state (failure).
 If the result is contradictory, the Solver component internally re-tries up to a predefined number of attempts, each attempt using the already modified random state and thus producing a different result each try.

 As mentioned earlier, Monoceros builds on top of the original [Wave Function Collapse](#14-wave-function-collapse) to make it more useful for architecture